-Kathleen Piercefield grew up in Homewood, Illinois, a suburb of Chicago.
-As an only child, she filled her solitary hours with reading, drawing and explorations of her backyard-- activities that grew into enduring interests in literature and nature, and an ongoing art practice.
+As an only child growing up outside Chicago, she filled many solitary hours reading, drawing, and wandering the wild edges of her suburban neighborhood – activities that blossomed into enduring interests in literature and nature, and a lifelong art practice.